 After traveling for a month through western China the first few days in Vietnam felt like a breeze.
-Don’t get me wrong, I think that China is an amazing travel destination, but traveling in China can also be challenging.
-The constant crowds, the lack of English information, and the slow internet.
-In Vietnam, everything is so easy for travelers.
+The constant crowds, the lack of English information, and the slow internet in China.
+In Vietnam, everything is so much easy for travelers.
 One of our first stops in Vietnam was Hanoi, the capital in the north of the country.
 A bustling place full of life, scooters, and non-stop noise.
 I loved it!
 Most travelers start or end their Vietnam trip in Hanoi.
 In this blog post, I am sharing my top 10 things to do in Hanoi, Vietnam.

 Of course, I cannot talk about Hoan Kiem Lake without mentioning the mythical turtle.
 According to an ancient legend, a dragon gave a magic sword (from Hoan Kiem Lake) to the 15th-century emperor Le Loi.
 This sword helped the emperor to win the battle against China.
 After the victory, the emperor took a boat ride over Hoan Kiem Lake and a giant turtle surfaced.
 The turtle was sent to collect the sword, and so the emperor gave the sword back to the lake.
 This legend led to the name of the lake.
 Hồ Hoàn Kiếm means Lake of the Returned Sword.